 While they don't have original content, they make up for it in having a lot of content.
 They even have a category with titles that aren't on Netflix, just to let users know that using a free streaming service sometimes comes with advantages over choosing a paid platform.
 However, its quality doesn't come as with others, where you would expect 4k or even 1080p.

-How to Use the Best Streaming Services In Canada?
+How To Access The Best Streaming Services In Canada

-As you probably noticed by now, there’s a ton of content for people to stream, catering to different tastes and genres.
-However, if you’re in Canada, you might not be so lucky when it comes to accessing these services.
+There's a ton of content out there for everyone to stream, all of which caters to different tastes and genres.
+However, if you're in Canada, you might not be able to access all of the streaming services you want.

 What Are The Best VPNs In Canada?

-Picking the best VPN isn’t easy, and what works best for you might not for others.
-For that reason, we’ve listed our top 5 favourite VPN’s that we’ve specifically tested for exclusive use in streaming platforms.
-Here are the 6 best VPNs for Canadians:
+Picking the best VPN isn't easy, which is why I've listed my top 5 VPNs that I've specifically tested on the streaming platforms above.
+Here are the 5 best VPNs for Canadians:

-ExpressVPN is the best service for frequent travellers or anybody who requires a server in a specific location.
-It differs from other VPN services that offer large server distributions by relying on fewer virtual servers and placing an emphasis on secure hardware.
-Most importantly, it has shown a strong dedication to the privacy and security of its users.
+ExpressVPN differs from other VPN services that offer large server distributions by relying on fewer virtual servers and placing an emphasis on secure hardware.
+Like others on this list, it's also shown a strong dedication to the privacy and security of its users.

-PrivateVPN is a fantastic multi-purpose VPN that offers many advantages, including cheap pricing options, strong encryption for maximum privacy and security, torrenting support, and a no-logs policy.
-This VPN allows you to unblock Netflix and skirt online censorship in China, where the user-friendly app interface makes it simple to use.
+PrivateVPN is a good multi-purpose VPN that offers strong encryption for maximum privacy and security, torrenting support, and a no-logs policy.
+It's also one of the only VPNs out there that allows users to use Netflix and skirt online censorship in China, a big plus for Chinese-Canadians who frequently go back to the mainland.

-Choosing a streaming service is never easy, especially when it’s your first time and some services are partly or entirely restricted in your country.
-However, with a VPN, you can stream anything from anywhere without worrying about anything.
-It’s all up to the type of content you want to watch and how to get it inside of your home TV.
+Choosing a streaming service is easy: especially when it's your first time, and some services are partly or entirely restricted in your country.
+However, you can stream anything from anywhere without worrying about borders if you have the right VPN.